13 Modernist Women Writers to Rediscover and Read

-Female authors have always been overshadowed by men, but this does not make their writing any weaker or lesser than.
-Though popular Modernist works in today’s day tend to gravitate toward the male voice, the following Modernist women writers were well known in their day.
+Though popular Modernist works that have endured to this day tend to gravitate toward male writers, there is no shortage of Modernist women writers who were well known in their day.

-Most of these women were connected to one another in some way, either through schooling, a crossing of literary paths, or in reviewing another’s work.
+Most of these women listed here were connected to one another in some way, either through schooling, a crossing of literary paths, or in reviewing another’s work.

 What makes these names critical in understanding Modernist literature is that most, if not all, of these women were not confined to writing within the parameters of fiction.
 Their words wove through and throughout non-fiction, playwriting, criticism, literary magazines, poetry, translating, and more.